 aThese tests shall be done on the asphalt residue for emulsions and cutbacks.

-409.2.3 Pre-coating binder shall be in accordance with Sec 1015 for PG binder or emulsions.

 409.3 Job Mix Formula.
 The contractor shall submit the mix design to the laboratory for approval no less than two weeks prior to placing the seal coat.

 409.3.1 The mix design shall contain the following information: